fedorenko22116/request-bundle/readme.md

 ## Usage

-Create a request class and extend AbstractRequest:
+Create a request class and implement RequestInterface:

 ```php
 use LSBProject\RequestBundle\Request\RequestInterface;